jocelynewalker/STA380/Final_Walker_Seth_Nesfeder_Choudhary.md

 ### At this point, we have a training set with 3393 predictors.
 In order to simplify our predictors, we perform a Principal Component Analysis (PCA) to reduce the number of predictors.

 First, this requires us to eliminate columns that have 0 entries.
-This reduces us to eliminate columns where the term is not found in any data in the test or train set.
+This eliminates columns where the term is not found in any data in the test or train set.
 Then, we ensure the term lists are identical by using only the intersecting columns of the train and test data, leaving us with 8,317,500 elements in both the train and test matrices.

 Once the data is in the same format, we use PCA analysis to choose the number of principal components.